Viztruth/Scientific-GUI-Calculator-FULL-CODE/README.md

   <img src="https://repository-images.githubusercontent.com/638875421/12a6b441-6e23-4763-abb1-53e6ffc489cc" width="400" alt="Golang">
 </p>

 A GUI calculator built using Python’s Tkinter module that allows users to interact using buttons for performing mathematical operations.
-For more detailed information (with images/screenshots), read the <a href="https://github.com/Viztruth/Scientific-GUI-Calculator-FULL-CODE/blob/main/About.pdf">About File (PDF).</a>
+For more detailed information (with images/screenshots), read the <a href="https://github.com/Viztruth/Scientific-GUI-Calculator-FULL-CODE/blob/main/About.pdf">`About File (PDF)`</a>.

 <h3><b>Supports both Scientiﬁc and Standard mode.</b></h3>

-The **Standard mode** performs the basic types of calculations such as multiplication, addition, subtraction, division, square root, and percentage calculations.
+The **_Standard mode_** performs the basic types of calculations such as multiplication, addition, subtraction, division, square root, and percentage calculations.

-The **Scientiﬁc mode** performs all the operations of the standard mode along with logarithmic and trigonometric functions!
+The **_Scientiﬁc mode_** performs all the operations of the standard mode along with logarithmic and trigonometric functions!

 <h2>Features - </h2>
 🔹 Easy to use.<br>